oommk-zhao/GodlikeAct/README.md

 The items out side of QGraphicsScene, can be scrolled to be displayed.

 Lots of property like Anchor, Alignment can be modified to change Scene and View behavior.

+Kepp this repository until end of the July, to memory this as a demo sample project.
+Then will remove/erase, and leave a Tomb, to mourn.